 Several panels explored the day’s themes in depth.
 In a discussion on innovation, moderator and Alliance for Patient Access Chairman David Charles, MD, marveled at “breakthrough treatments,” “new diagnostics,” and “wearable devices that weave health care into people’s busy everyday lives.”
 The panelists provided their own insights:

-- Allen Meadows, MD, an allergist from Montgomery, Alabama and chair of the Alliance for Patient Access’ Respiratory Therapy Access Physicians Working Group, described how biological treatments have transformed care for his asthma patients.
+- Alan Meadows, MD, an allergist from Montgomery, Alabama and chair of the Alliance for Patient Access’ Respiratory Therapy Access Physicians Working Group, described how biological treatments have transformed care for his asthma patients.
 But patients are “having difficulty” accessing advanced treatments, Dr. Meadows explained.

 - Steven Grossman, JD, highlighted the importance of more competition to improve the pricing and uptake of biosimilars.
 Alluding to the health care system’s experience with the first generic versions of traditional medications, Grossman explained, “Until you get about three players, you don’t get competition.”

 - Janet Marchibroda of the Bipartisan Policy Center explained how patent policy impacts innovation and patients’ ability to benefit from an array of treatment options.
 The Bipartisan Policy Center recently issued a policy brief on the issue.